Convex-Dev/design/cad/028_dlfs/README.md

 - Provide POSIX compatibility as far as possible
 - Take advantage of the capabilities of the Data Lattice
 - Allow off-chain personal and/or private file systems

+## Overall architecture

+DLFS is implemented over a **P2P network** that manages "drives" controlled by various sets of users.

+Each drive is implemented naturally on the **Data Lattice**: the drive state coupled with a merge function that is commutative, associative and idempotent forms a mathematical lattice, where properly executed drive replication is guaranteed to converge to a stable state in the manner of a **CRDT**.
+From a user perspective, they appear as virtual filesystems that automatically sync across devices with decentralised backup.

+**Cryptographic security** is used to ensure:
+- Only authorised users are allowed to update drives (usually the owner of the drive, or a group of owners) using Ed25519 digital signatures
+- Each drive state has complete integrity as a Merkle Tree
+- All data is content addressable an collision resistant via SHA3-256 hashes
+- Optional encryption can applied for privacy

+**Decentralised identity** with W3C style DIDs is used to identify and validate users.
+This can be stored on-chain on the Convex network as a secure public root of trust.

 ## Specification